zenoix/zenoix-blog/src/content/blog/why-i-dont-use-code-notebooks.md

 ### Best Practices?
 Never Heard of Her

-Continuing on the ideas explored in the previous two points, with notebooks, it's easy to develop bad habits or ignore good habits.
+Continuing on with the ideas explored in the previous two points, with notebooks, it's easy to develop bad habits or ignore good habits.
 I strongly believe that even as data scientists, we should be following software development best practices.
 However, typically notebook-based projects aren't modular nor very robust, and the use of cells discourages the use of good coding habits like writing functions, classes, using inheritance, etc. Overall, the code quality due to using notebooks is typically poorer.

 One major aspect of software development is testing.
 Making sure that code works as expected and does not break is very important.
-Notebooks don't allow for easy testing that say writing a data science project as modules and libraries can.
+Notebooks don't allow for easy testing that data science project written as modules and libraries can.

 There are also a lot of software development basics that get lost when people primarily use notebooks.
 Topics such as version control, linting, formatting, software design patterns, virtual environments, using the command line, and more are typically abstracted, or the opportunities to learn about them don't arise when only using notebooks.